Eve-SatOrU/secure-ciphers/README.md

 If you find a bug or have a feature request, please open an issue on the GitHub repository.
 Pull requests are welcome!

 # License
-Code Lock is released under the MIT License.
+secure ciphers is released under the MIT License.
 # Contact Name
 Eve-SatOrU